deep5050/radio-active/README.md

 #### Installing FFmpeg

-ffmpeg is required for this program to work correctly.
-Install ffmpeg by following these steps :-
+FFmpeg is required for this program to work correctly.
+Install FFmpeg by following these steps :-

 - On Linux - <https://www.tecmint.com/install-ffmpeg-in-linux/>
 - On Windows - <https://www.wikihow.com/Install-FFmpeg-on-Windows>